 It was also interesting to see how just how some of the social changes were embraced in a place where there hadn’t been any history of those things.
 For example, the concept of freedom is a very complex idea that has taken free societies generations of court battles and social considerations to ultimately define.
 When my Bulgarian friends visited me in the United States, I had a very difficult time explaining to them why, in our free country, they were not allowed to drink beer in the back of my pickup as we maneuvered our way through rush hour traffic in downtown Washington D.C.
 Of even greater concern was the idea of a no-smoking area, which -as anyone who has visited Bulgaria will attest – makes absolutely no sense to a Bulgarian.

 One director provided me with an example that sums up a lot of the difficulties experienced in many of the Eastern European countries during this time of cultural transition.
 The director asked two of her students to get up on stage and improvise the concept of “freedom.”
 There was a long pause between the two, until one finally turned to the other and punched him in the face.
 The other one struck back and soon the class was watching a bloodied and bruised demonstration of “freedom.”

 My play, “Stalinka” was inspired by all of these things.
 The character who goes by this name is the old woman who has always lived among them who they all call “Auntie,” although nobody knows how, or if, she is related to anybody.
 She always seems about to die, but yet she continues to somehow eat everything in sight.
 She demands things that cause people to act in an absurd manner.
-If she had been a boy at birth, the good Communist family would have called him “Stalin”.
-Instead, she is “Stalinka”, a metaphor both of the lingering effect of the Communist oligarchy and of a history that will not be confronted and defeated.
+If she had been a boy at birth, the good Communist family would have been called him “Stalin” Instead, she is “Stalinka”, a metaphor both of the lingering effect of the Communist oligarchy and of a history that will not be confronted.